juanjaragavi/budgetbee/src/content/pages/terms-conditions.md

 **PLEASE READ THESE TERMS AND CONDITIONS OF USE CAREFULLY, AS YOUR USE OF THE SITE INDICATES YOUR ACCEPTANCE OF THESE TERMS.**

-The platform [budgetbee.co](https://budgetbee.co) (the "Platform" or "Site") is owned and operated by **Top Networks Inc.** ("Top Networks," "we," "our," or "us"), a company incorporated under the laws of Panama with operations in the United States.
+The platform [budgetbee.co](https://budgetbee.co) (the "Platform" or "Site") is owned and operated by **TopNetworks Inc.** ("Top Networks," "we," "our," or "us"), a company incorporated under the laws of Panama with operations in the United States.
 Our Site provides financial information and product recommendations, offering informative resources and analysis of various financial services and products, such as credit cards, loans, and investment opportunities.

 These Terms and Conditions of Use (the "Terms") are available to users at all times and apply in conjunction with our [Privacy Policy](/privacy-policy).
 By using or accessing the Site, you confirm that you have read, understood, and agree to these Terms.
 If you do not agree with all the Terms, please do not use the Site.